internet-identity-labs/nfid-docs/content/en/how-it-works/key-management.md

 This technology provides NFID with the means to request ECDSA signatures for messages and transactions in such a way that only the user can use and approve.

-- Read details of the [threshold ECDSA-signing protocol](https://eprint.iacr.org/2022/506) and [proofs of its key security elements](https://eprint.iacr.org/2021/1330) by [Victor Shoup](https://en.wikipedia.org/wiki/Victor_Shoup) (author of the [Cramer-Shoup cryptosystem](https://en.wikipedia.org/wiki/Cramer%E2%80%93Shoup_cryptosystem) asymmetric encryption algorithm, editor for [ISO 18033-2: A Standard for Public-Key Encryption](https://www.shoup.net/iso/std6.pdf)) and [Jens Groth](http://www0.cs.ucl.ac.uk/staff/j.groth/) (inventor of [pairing-based NIZK proofs](https://link.springer.com/chapter/10.1007%2F11761679_21), [pairing-based SNARKs](https://link.springer.com/chapter/10.1007%2F978-3-642-17373-8_19), and [logarithmic size proof systems](https://link.springer.com/chapter/10.1007%2F978-3-642-17373-8_19) underpinning Bulletproofs)
+- Read the [threshold ECDSA-signing whitepaper](https://eprint.iacr.org/2022/506) and [proofs of its key security elements](https://eprint.iacr.org/2021/1330) by [Victor Shoup](https://en.wikipedia.org/wiki/Victor_Shoup) (author of the [Cramer-Shoup cryptosystem](https://en.wikipedia.org/wiki/Cramer%E2%80%93Shoup_cryptosystem) asymmetric encryption algorithm, editor for [ISO 18033-2: A Standard for Public-Key Encryption](https://www.shoup.net/iso/std6.pdf)) and [Jens Groth](http://www0.cs.ucl.ac.uk/staff/j.groth/) (inventor of [pairing-based NIZK proofs](https://link.springer.com/chapter/10.1007%2F11761679_21), [pairing-based SNARKs](https://link.springer.com/chapter/10.1007%2F978-3-642-17373-8_19), and [logarithmic size proof systems](https://link.springer.com/chapter/10.1007%2F978-3-642-17373-8_19) underpinning Bulletproofs)
 - Watch Victor Shoup's [technical presentation](https://youtu.be/MulbKPwv6_s?t=114) on threshold ECDSA-signing

 ### Technical user journey